 Judging: each exhibit judged as excellent will receive a blue ribbon and a cash premium; each exhibit judged as good will receive a red ribbon and a cash premium, each exhibit judged as worthy shall receive a white ribbon.
 Some worthy exhibits will receive a premium.
-Premiums will be awarded according to a point system.
+Premiums will be awarded according to a point system - listed in individual sections.